HaraldUebele/HaraldUebele.github.io/_posts/2021-02-07-maybe learn something new about minikube.md

     minikube service todo
     ```

+    will open the URL for the `todo` service in your browser.

-    I don't know what happens if call your service 'list', though :-)
+    _I don't know what happens if call your service 'list', though :-)_

-4. Get the URL of a specific service:
+4. Get the URL of a specific service.
+Helpful in scripts:

     ```sh
     minikube service todo --url